-BACHELOR OF MUSIC WITH A PERFORMANCE MAJOR, VOICE
+BACHELOR OF MUSIC WITH A PERFORMANCE MAJOR, STRING INSTRUMENTS

-- Students will demonstrate thorough competency in the technical fundamentals of her primary performing specialty. - Students will demonstrate the ability to read and analyze musical notation, and to work conceptually with the elements of rhythm, melody, harmony, structure, timbre and texture - Students will demonstrate advanced performance skills on a level consistent with professional aspirations - Students will demonstrate collaborative skills, the skills necessary for working well with other musicians in the preparation of ensemble repertoire in all genres relevant to her specialty. - Students will demonstrate pedagogical ability on a level commensurate with a beginning professional teacher. - 6.
-Students will be able to advocate for their art and themselves as artists
+- The student will demonstrate through competency in the technical fundamentals of her primary performing specialty. - The student will demonstrate the ability to read and analyze musical notation and to work conceptually with the elements of rhythm, melody, harmony, structure, timbre and texture. - 3.
+The student will demonstrate advanced performance skills on a level consistent with professional aspirations. - 4.
+The student will demonstrate collaborative skills, the skills necessary for working will with other musicians in the preparation of ensembles repertoire in all genres relevant to her specialty. - 5.
+Students will demonstrate pedagogical ability on a level commensurate with a beginning professional teacher. - 6.
+Students will be able to advocate for their art and themselves as artists.